 - Any crime that requires you to register as a sex offender

 - Child endangerment or abandonment

 - Human trafficking

-Expungement in Texas for Juvenile Offenses
+Expungement in Texas for juvenile offenses

-Minors are also eligible for expungement under certain circumstances, including if they are charged with a misdemeanor punishable by fine committed prior to the age of 17, offenses that fall under the Alcoholic Beverage Code, and failure to attend school.
-Judges are often more lenient and giving when it comes to minors, but if an individual under the age of 17 has multiple convictions of his/her record, expungement in Texas become less likely.
-The criminal defense lawyers at Theissen Law Firm can help answer case-specific questions, such as “How much does it cost to get my record expunged in Texas?” or “How long does it take to get your criminal record expunged in Texas?”
+Minors are also eligible for expungement under certain circumstances, including being charged with a misdemeanor punishable by fine committed prior to the age of 17, offenses that fall under the Alcoholic Beverage Code, and failure to attend school.

+Rather than letting your record be tarnished forever, contact us at Thiessen Law Firm and we’ll start the process of filing for your expungement in Texas.
+The criminal defense lawyers at Thiessen Law Firm can help answer case-specific questions, such as “How much does it cost to get my record expunged in Texas?” or “Can a Class C misdemeanor theft in Texas be expunged?”